 Parental assistance is often requested.
 If you are able to help, please volunteer.
 It’s great to see the children perform.

 At MHPS we hold a minimum of two intensive Band sessions each year.
 The first is a workshop which is usually held in term 1 for a single afternoon.
 The second is a Music Camp that runs for two days over the weekend.
+The camps are either held onsite at MHPS (no sleepover) or at an offsite location involving a sleepover (alternate year basis).
 These intensives are compulsory and an essential part of the Band Program.
 They are also very enjoyable and are a real highlight of being in the band.

 All children are encouraged to purchase or hire their own instrument.
 Purchase does lead to a greater commitment.
 We do have some instruments available for hire for 12 month periods.

 Good quality instruments are an investment and do hold their value, if well looked after.
 While there are many reputable brands available, Yamaha have developed a line of “student instruments” that are designed for more robust use.
 They hold their value well and can be easily repaired and maintained through most music shops.
 Don’t rush into a second hand purchase without having the instrument checked out by a qualified musician.
 When you purchase an instrument, either new or second hand, make sure your insurance policy covers the instrument, and also take special note of the serial number.

 Middle harbour has the following instruments for hire (mostly one of each – although there are two of some) – priority is given to training band:

 - Tenor Sax